microsoft/FabricBQSync/README.md

    - <code>gcp_project_id</code> - the GCP billing project id that contains the in-scope dataset
    - <code>gcp_dataset_id</code> - the target BQ dataset name/id
    - <code>gcp_credential_path</code> - the File API Path to your JSON credential file (Example: <code>/lakehouse/default/Files/my-credential-file.json"</code>)
-6. Run the [Installer Notebook] notebook
+6. Run the installer notebook

 The installer performs the following actions:
  - Creates the required lakehouses if they do not exists